N1ghtmarus/timetabele_bot/README.md

-Bot that allows you to find out the schedule of classes.
+Bot that helps you with the schedule.